tonytech83/lsaa/06-clustering-and-high-availability/02-homework/debian/homework-debian.md

 sudo pcs property set stonith-enabled=false
 ```

-### Create a Cluster Resource for LVM & Filesystem management.
+### Step 4.
+Create a Cluster Resource for LVM & Filesystem management.

 1. Create a virtual IP address for the cluster
 ```sh